 Santa Margarita, Calif.

 For nearly 250 years—since Franciscan missionaries came to the area in the 1770s—cattle have grazed on the grassy hills that now comprise Santa Margarita Ranch.
-Now owned by three families—the Filipponis, Rossis, and Wittstroms—the 14,000-plus-acre ranch is one of the oldest continuously operated cattle ranches in California, and is known for its emphasis on conservation and progressive rangeland management.
+Now owned by three families—the Filipponis, Rossis, and Wittstroms—the 14,000-plus-acre ranch is one of the oldest continuously operated cattle ranches in California and is known for its emphasis on conservation and progressive rangeland management.

 On 20,000 acres in Central California’s Cholame Valley, V6 owns prime cattle country.
 Their grass-fed cattle live out their entire lives on the ranch’s pastures.
-In addition to their beef division, the V6 also hosts an impressive variety of events, including cowboy schools, cattle drives, and horsemanship clinics.
+In addition to its beef division, the V6 also hosts an impressive variety of events, including cowboy schools, cattle drives, and horsemanship clinics.